shinbutou/intern_blackhole/README.md

 # ReadMe
-The repository is dedicated to the clock-in application developed for Blackhole Creative.
+The repository is dedicated to the clock-in application developed for Blackhole Creative, using Vue, Node, and Express.